ReLog: Execution-Aware Logging with Runtime Feedback for LLM-Oriented Debugging: Research Questions

 \textbf{The iterative refinement mechanism enhances diagnostic utility and acts synergistically with compilation repair.} Removing the refinement loop reduces the framework to a traditional static logging generator.
 Under the direct debugging setting, the detection F1 score drops from \textbf{0.520} to 0.388, and the total count of correctly detected bugs decreases from 159 to 118.
 The indirect debugging scenario shows a similar trend, with the F1 score decreasing from 0.408 to 0.364.
 These results confirm that refinement driven by runtime feedback incrementally captures execution information relevant to the underlying failures.
 Ultimately, these ablation findings highlight a complementary system design.
 While the repair module ensures execution stability by preventing instrumentation failures, the refinement mechanism leverages the resulting data to improve log informativeness.
 This synergy enables \tool to consistently generate logs that are both executable and diagnostically useful.

+\textbf{Runtime feedback provides gains beyond multi-round source-based refinement.} When runtime feedback is disabled but refinement remains available, the direct debugging F1 score decreases from 0.520 to 0.461, and successful repairs decrease from 97 to 76.
+In the indirect setting, F1 decreases from 0.408 to 0.368.
+This variant also generates more logs in the indirect setting, averaging 12.50 logs per caller, but still performs worse than full \tool.
+These results indicate that the benefit does not come merely from allowing more rounds or more statements.
+Runtime execution evidence helps the critic identify concrete observability gaps and helps the refiner add logs that explain the actual failing behavior.

-\greybox{ \textbf{RQ3 Summary:} The debugging effectiveness of \tool stems from the synergy between compilation repair and iterative refinement.
-The repair module ensures execution stability by resolving insertion errors, enabling continuous runtime data collection.
-And the refinement mechanism utilizes execution feedback to progressively enhance the diagnostic quality of logging statements. }
+\greybox{ \textbf{RQ3 Summary:} The debugging effectiveness of \tool stems from the synergy between compilation repair, runtime feedback, and iterative refinement.
+The repair module ensures execution stability, runtime feedback exposes concrete observability gaps, and the refinement mechanism uses this evidence to progressively enhance logging quality. }